Weathering and radiation in accordance with DIN EN ISO 4892-2

 UV B components restrict mechanical properties in plastics.
 As a consequence, markings can be damaged to a greater or lesser extent depending on the type of plastic.
 To simulate several years of use outdoors, the marking materials are exposed to cyclical stresses through UV radiation and humidity.
 In this way, artificial weathering can be created, which provides an insight into the mechanical properties and the appearance of a material.
 Marking materials from Phoenix Contact can be stored in dry as well as humid atmospheres under UV radiation and are tested in accordance with standard DIN EN ISO 4892-2.

 Resistance to oil and chemicals in accordance with DIN EN ISO 175

-Printing and markings can also be affected by these changes.
-To avoid this, Phoenix Contact uses only plastics as well as printing and marking materials that have been tested in accordance with DIN EN ISO 175.
+Liquid oils and chemicals can trigger physical or chemical reactions that have a negative impact on the base material.
+Both the mechanical properties of a plastic and the durability of the marking can be affected.
+To avoid this, Phoenix Contact only uses plastics and marking materials that have been tested in accordance with DIN EN ISO 175.

 Corrosion test in accordance with DIN 50018